izzymg/rotcore/README.md

 In the future, it is planned to automatically restart, log events such as backlogged queues, etc.

+### Provision

+Provision contains some data used to actually build a room virtual machine from scratch.

 ### Deploy

 A series of programs is also needed to make Rotcore useful, including an X11 display, PulseAudio, Firefox,